Candela Andújar

-Candela Andújar Jiménez ([kanˈdela anˈduxaɾ]; born 26 March 2000) is a Spanish professional footballer who plays as a forward for Costa Rican club Sporting FC.
-She appeared in Primera División for FC Barcelona and Valencia CF. She represented Spain at several youth and senior levels.
+Candela Andújar Jiménez ([kanˈdela anˈduxaɾ]; born 26 March 2000) is a Spanish former professional footballer who played as a forward.
+She represented Spain at several youth and senior levels.

 Club career

 Barcelona

 Born in Barberà del Vallès, Barcelona, Andújar began her career at the age of 7 as a goalkeeper in Barberá Andalucia, playing with boys.
-After 4 years she joined Sant Gabriel and spent a season there, this time in midfielder position and only alongside young girls.
-She started her career in Barcelona at the start of 2012–13 season, after she was discovered by the club's scouts for her performances in Catalonia's u-12 national team.
+After 4 years she joined Sant Gabriel and spent a season there, this time in the midfielder position and only alongside young girls.
+She started her career at Barcelona at the start of 2012–13 season, after she was discovered by the club's scouts for her performances in Catalonia's u-12 national team.
 In Barça she was employed more as a winger and a forward player.
 She played her first official match for the senior team on 6 December 2017 against Sevilla at the age of 17, after her consistent form in Barça B, where she had scored 11 goals in 12 matches, throughout the mid season.

 In June 2020, Andújar signed a contract extension to continue with Barcelona until 2022.